beejjorgensen/cs344_curriculum/week03/project/grades.md

 If `exec()` ever returns, the status code will **always** be `-1`.
 (Remember that if it succeeds, it does not return.)
 So it's one of those weird functions where you don't need an `if` to decide if you're going to print an error.
 It returned, therefore an error must have occurred.

+`ls` with no arguments shows the files in the current directory by default, so there's no need to add the current working directory on as an argument.

 # Prints Prompt, reads input

 -2 Doesn't print prompt

 -5 No exit after failed `exec()`, which allows the child to keep running.

+# Handles cd

+-10 cd just exited when I tried to use it.
+This was because it tried to `execvp()`, but it shouldn't because `cd` is an internal command.
+Additionally, there needed to be a `continue` after handling `cd` to prevent it from executing the main `exec()` after that.